-A trip to Kitengela Glass takes you through a rough, bumpy road surrounded by scrubby terrain all round, with a panoramic view of the distant Nairobi cityscape across the Nairobi National Park.
+A trip to Kitengela Glass takes you through a rough, bumpy road across scrubby terrain, with a panoramic view of the distant Nairobi cityscape across the Nairobi National Park.
 When you get there, the stark contrast between the surrounding area and the enchanting fantasy world at Kitengela Glass astounds you, as you go past giant misshapen statues and mosaic animals dotting their grounds.
 Everything from the raging furnaces, psychedelic buildings with dome-shaped earth red rooftops, mosaic-covered pathways and benches, to the assortment of domestic animals freely roaming or grazing around, make you feel like you’ve stumbled down the rabbit hole into Alice’s wonderland.
 This wacky tapestry of nature and art was created by Nani Croze, a Dutch Artist who settled here in the 1970’s after falling in love with the surroundings.

 The galleries at Kitengela Glass are filled with a delightful assortment of mosaic artworks made using broken pieces of glass, ceramic tiles and bottle tops.
 Other items include magnificently colourful chandeliers, decorated mirror frames, misshapen bottles, glass wind chimes, exquisite beadworks, glass lampshades, kitchen glassware, and a countless other items.
 Aside from off-the shelf items, Kitengela Glass also takes commissions to construct Dalle de Verre furniture, panels and sculptures.
 Their mosaic works, chandeliers and stained glass windows grace several Hotels and Buildings in Kenya, including a 12m high mosaic wall at the Laico Regency Hotel in Nairobi, and a mosaic outdoor garden and a colourful 4mx5m glass wall at the Nairobi National Museum.